burelant/sgolay_robust/EXAMPLES.md

     xlabel("Signal variable") ;
     ylabel("Signal intensity") ;

-The code can generate outputs lije the following one:
+The code can generate outputs like the following one:

 <img src="signal.png" width="400" height="300"/>